Getting Employee Performance Evaluation Right

 STEPS in Performance Evaluation

-PROPOSED TIME-LINES(business days)
+PROPOSED TIMELINES (business days)

 How can the HR department help in this?

-For one, HR should introduce a process of goal setting where employees and managers define the goals at the beginning of the year and submit to HR after finalization.
-Don’t worry if the goals are not SMART to begin with.
+HR should introduce a process of goal setting where employees and managers define the goals at the beginning of the year and submit them to HR after finalization.
+Secondly, HR should provide access to past appraisals and goal achievements of employees to the managers.

 1. Number of rewards/ recognitions

-2. Involvement in a disciplinary case,and violation of safety norms
+2. Involvement in a disciplinary case and violation of safety norms

-3. Timeliness of employee (How many times was the employee late, how many times did the employee take leave without permission from the manager etc.)
+3. Timeliness of employee (How many times was the employee late, how many times did the employee take leave without permission from the manager, etc.)

 4. Type & duration of training attended

-5. Employee counseling records.
+5. Employee counseling records

 6. Participation in external events that got the company some recognition